yumileroy/onemanga/README.md

 	z for downloading manga in cbz (zip)
 	7 for downloading manga in cb7 (7zip)
-	t for downloading manga in cbt (tar) c for specifying chapters to download (etc -c 1-52 for Chapters 1 to 52) s for searching OneManga for defined term
+	t for downloading manga in cbt (tar) s for searching OneManga for defined keyword f for specifying a custom log filename, same with o except with a custom log filename c for specifying chapters to download (etc -c 1-52 for Chapters 1 to 52)

 ### **Authors**:

 Original Author was [**Suksit**](http://suksit.com/ "Suksit"), this is a fork by [**Yumi Nanako**](mailto:yuminanako@yuminanako.info "Yumi Nanako E-mail") and [**Leroy Lim**](mailto:leroylim@yuminanako.info "Leroy Lim E-mail").
 It is currently maintained by [**Yumi Nanako**](mailto:yuminanako@yuminanako.info "Yumi Nanako E-mail")